 - Get a helper to fill up the coolant reservoir while you insert the drain plug.
 This will ensure that you don’t get an air pocket.

 - Reinsert the drain plug screw and tighten it up.
-Don’t overtighten as this screw can snap really easy and it’s not a fun removal process.
+Don’t overtighten as this screw can snap really easily and it’s not a fun removal process.